Programming in C#

 6. Using the debugger

-7. Assignment: Write a simple program that reads the text from the clipboard and prints out a sorted list of all the unique words or terms (ignoring case). (pdf) Due January 21, 2009 at 11:59pm.
+7. Programming Assignment 1: Write a simple program that reads the text from the clipboard and prints out a sorted list of all the unique words or terms (ignoring case). (pdf) Due January 21 at 11:59pm.

 4. Creating Types (powerpoint)